Tyrn/wei/the-insider-en.typ

      His secretary, pale with  fear, handed the newspapers to him.
-The front page had it all, "The Earthmen  are building  a  military base  next to  the capital  - Weia is now a hostage in the superpowers' fight."
+The front page had it all, "The Earthmen  are building  a  military base  next to  the capital---Weia is now a hostage in the superpowers' fight."
 The second page boasted  another  title,  "The last bribe of Shavash's.
 What's the  price of your country?"
 The phone rang.
 It was Kissur.